Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Study Design

 We begin with \textbf{RQ1}, which focuses on the structure and documentation of PTM dependencies.
-Conventional libraries are typically declared in configuration or manifest files (\eg package.json, pom.xml) that are processed by package managers to install and manage them.
+Conventional libraries are typically declared in configuration or manifest files (e.g., package.json, pom.xml) that are processed by package managers to install and manage them.
 PTMs, by contrast, combine executable code with learned artifacts~\citep{jiang2023empirical} and are often integrated through local model checkpoints or inline hub references~\citep{jiang2024peatmoss}.
-Currently, no standardized package manager exists for PTM dependencies, and important information about model configurations and auxiliary assets may be scattered across code, scripts, or textual files.
+Based on prior observations, there is currently no widely adopted standardized package manager for PTM dependencies.~\citep{jiang2024peatmoss}.
 As a result, it is difficult to trace which PTMs are reused within a project and how they are reused.
 This traceability forms the critical foundation for reasoning about their reuse and integration, which we explore further in RQ2 and RQ3.
 RQ1, therefore, takes the first step by asking: How many PTMs are reused within a project?
-How do these PTMs relate to one another (\eg are they interchangeable or complementary)?
+How do these PTMs relate to one another (e.g., are they interchangeable or complementary)?
 And where and how are these dependencies documented?
 By addressing these questions, RQ1 establishes an understanding of how PTM dependencies are structured and documented in practice, providing the basis for deeper analysis in subsequent RQs.